St. Patrick's Society of Montreal: End of non-sectarianism

 The Society continued as non-sectarian until the year 1856, under the able presidency of such men as John Donnellan, Benjamin Holmes, Sir Francis Hincks, Bernard Devlin, W.F.
 Batley, Thomas Ryan and many others, at which time the non-Catholic members were encouraged to establish a society of their own.
 This separation was largely the work of Reverend Patrick Dowd.
 As a result, the Catholic members retained the old name of the Society, and the non-Catholic members assumed the name “Irish Protestant Benevolent Society”.
 Among those who vigorously opposed the separation was Sir William Hales Hingston, a prominent surgeon and later, the Mayor of Montreal, who tendered his resignation from the Society as a gesture against what he termed the uncalled for division.
-Hingston would likely have been happy to discover that the Society returned to its non-denominational origins in the latter part of the twentieth century.
+The Society returned to its non-denominational origins in the latter part of the twentieth century.